dasatomic/bgdb/README.md

 ## Dependencies
 After cloning the enlistment you will need `dotnet core 3.1` or above.
 It can be found [here](https://dotnet.microsoft.com/download/dotnet-core/3.1).

+The engine it self doesn't have any dependencies, besides .net core.
+Tests and perf benchmarks will pull additional nugets.
+For running perf tests and updating plots you will need to install R. Instaructions are in perf [readme.md](https://gitlab.com/aleksandartomic88/bgdb/-/blob/master/UnitBenchmark/readme.md).

 ## Read eval print loop

 To try it out you can start bgdbRepl (read-eval-print-loop) by starting project in bgdbRepl folder.
 From root enlistment do folloowing: